jxxcarlson/ai-search-tool/README.md

 # AI Search Tool

 A semantic document search system with a web interface built in Elm and a Python backend using sentence transformers and ChromaDB.
+Now includes Claude AI integration for intelligent conversations that are automatically saved as searchable documents.

 ## Installation